 Subscribe to the iCal Calendars below with your smartphone, to keep track of both the Cruise Line and DNR events while cruising!
 You can unsubscribe at any time.
 How you subscribe is slightly different for iPhones vs Android – instructions below.

 One very important caveat, with regards to using our DNR Electronic Calendars – is TIME ZONE DIFFERENCES!

 - Every cruise publishes a “SHIP TIME” that the Captain sets their clocks to.
 Most cruise lines set their SHIP TIME to the LOCAL PORT TIME ZONE – but not always.

-- Once you get on the ship, manually set your smartphone’s date/time to the posted SHIP TIME.
-As everything scheduled on board, is according to SHIP TIME.
+- Once you get on the ship, manually set your smartphone’s date/time each day, so your phone’s time matches the calendar event times.
+Remember everything scheduled on board, is according to SHIP TIME.
 Confirm this every morning!

 - We initially set each Calendar Event, to the LOCAL PORT TIME ZONE that we expect the ship to be honoring as their SHIP TIME.
 However it’s up to the Captain to determine what SHIP TIME for each cruise.
 We only know the observed ship times, after we board the ship!

 - Since we manually set each Event to an expected LOCAL PORT TIME ZONE, when you look at your calendar at your home, the Events may look like they have the wrong time, if you’re in a different time zone.
 There is no way around this!
 In order to have the events appear at the proper time for those who will be on the cruise and IN those time zones, we must set them this way!